ogsamovar/launch-docs-evo/launch-docs-original.md

 ### **On which chains does Prime Launch operate?**

-Currently, Prime Launch operates on Mainnet and Arbitrum.
+Currently, Prime Launch operates on Eth Mainnet and Arbitrum.
 We are expanding to other chains in the near future (Celo and Gnosis Chain).
 Please check our [PrimeDAO Discord Server](https://discord.com/invite/x8v59pG) and the [PrimeDAO Announcement Telegram Channel](https://t.me/primedaonews) for these updates.

 ### **How does Prime Launch pricing work?**